 The ETSU excavations in Saltville have focused on two inundated localities.
-SV10 is the location of a well-preserved mammoth skeleton showing scavenging by large carnivorans, interpreted to be A. simus and Canis dirus.
-In 2010, work began on a nearby locality (SV5/7) where A. simus, Mammuthus sp., Mammut americanum, and Cervalces scotti were recovered.
-These localities provide a diverse array of paleoecological remains and document three distinct sedimentary units, from bottom to top: 1) clastic alluvial deposits containing reworked megafaunal remains in secondary context, 2) a sandy deposit that may be fluvial, and 3) a low energy, clay-rich lacustrine deposit.
-The sands and clay contain in situ faunal remains as large as mammoth, and as small as insects, pollen, and ostracodes.
-A series of radiocarbon dates indicate the sands and lower clays are full-glacial to terminal Pleistocene, and bones in the underlying alluvial clasts extend beyond radiocarbon dating.
+SV10 is the location of a well-preserved mammoth skeleton showing scavenging by large carnivorans, interpreted to be giant short-faced bear and wolf.
+In 2010, work began on a nearby locality (SV5/7) where Arctodus simus, Mammuthus sp., Mammut americanum, and Cervalces scotti were recovered.
+Sediments contain in situ faunal remains as large as mammoth, and as small as insects, pollen, and ostracodes.
+A series of radiocarbon dates indicate the fauna dates from terminal Pleistocene to beyond radiocarbon dating.
 Recent exploration for genetic material in the late Pleistocene megafauna has revealed extraordinary preservation of ancient DNA.
 Further analyses of these sedimentary units in upcoming field seasons will shed additional light on site taphonomy, paleoecology, evolutionary relationships, and hydrologic history of the valley.

 Each year, ETSU and the City of Saltville host a popular kid’s Dig Day for ages 5-12.
 Participants learn about paleontology, the Ice Age in southern Appalachia, and search for fossils in Pleistocene-aged gravel deposits.

 - Chronology building through 14C dated megafaunal remains

 - Ancient DNA from Saltville mastodons and short-faced bears